Amit-Chandra/Amit-Chandra/README.md

 # Hello, I'm Amit Chandra! 👋

-I'm a passionate software engineer with a love for coding, problem-solving, and continuous learning.
+I'm a passionate Python Developer with a love for coding, problem-solving, and continuous learning.
 Here's a little about me:

 ## 🚀 About Me